SynBioDex/sboljs3/README.md

 # Implemented so far

-* Reading and writing fully compliant SBOL2
+* Reading and writing SBOL1, SBOL2, and SBOL3
-* Reading SBOL1
+* Converting between SBOL1, SBOL2, and SBOL3
 * Reading (converting) FASTA and GenBank
-* Reading and writing SBOL3 (WIP)

 # Not implemented so far